About > FAQ

 REDF continues to expand our reach and deepen our impact – demonstrating the value of employment social enterprises, adding to the base of evidence, and creating a thriving ecosystem that includes social enterprises, business, philanthropy, and government working together.

-Currently, REDF invests in and partners with 215 social enterprises in 32 states.
+Since 1997, REDF has invested in and partnered with 215 social enterprises in 30 states and the District of Columbia.
 REDF is now in the midst of a far-reaching campaign to provide employment for an additional 50,000 people by 2020.

 This social enterprise investment pays off for society – $2.23 in benefits to society for every $1 invested.

 The broader impact is in the lives transformed, as people find not just work but hope, pride, belonging, and self-sufficiency.
 When people work, we leverage all of the talent available to our country.
 Families and communities are stronger, and so is our society.

 Our founder, George Roberts, brought his mindset of an investor to this mission-driven work.
 He applied the principles of the global private equity firm he co-founded, KKR, toward addressing persistent joblessness among people with serious employment barriers.
 His goal was visionary: To invest in businesses that re-invested their earnings in human potential by helping workers build skills for even better jobs and more self-sustaining lives.
 What began in 1997 as Roberts’ family foundation has grown 23 years into the REDF of today: the driving force of the jobs-focused social enterprise movement.

 If you are a business, you can purchase the goods and services of social enterprises, hire their employees, and embrace a more inclusive work environment as part of your company’s values.